Some Observable Physical Properties of the Higher Dimensional dS/AdS Black Holes in Einstein-Bumblebee Gravity Theory: Introduction

 The main purpose of this paper is to study the perturbations of scalar and fermion fields in the higher dimensional dS/AdS black hole geometries of the EBGT and the shadows of those higher dimensional black holes.
 For the perturbations, we shall consider the Klein-Gordon and Dirac equations.
 The obtained wave equations allow for semi-analytical methods to be used for GbF and QNM analyses.
 Then, we consider the photon’s orbit and radius of the shadow of the black hole.
 This article is structured as follows: In Sec. \ref{sec:formal}, we briefly introduce the higher dimensional dS/AdS black hole solutions in the EBGT \cite{Ding:2022qcy}.
 Then, we discuss the GbFs of bosons in Sec. \ref{sec:gamma}.
 Section \ref{sec:waveEq} is devoted to Dirac equation of massless fermions on the higher dimensional dS/AdS black hole spacetime.
 We also compute the rigorous lower bounds on the fermionic GbFs.
 Then, the QNMs are studied in Sec. \ref{sec:QNMs}.
 Null geodesics and shadow radius problems are discussed in Sec. \ref{sec:Shadow Radius}.
 The purpose of Sec. \ref{sec:Relations} is to investigate the connection between shadow radius and QNMs.
+In Sec. \ref{sec:cnstraint}, we check the effect of the bumblebee parameter on the shadow diameter via the real black holes.
 We draw our conclusions in Sec. \ref{sec:conclude}.